dearborn-coding-club/website-base-frontend/docs/OVERVIEW.md

 ## Contributing

-To contribute to the front-end:
+To contribute to the front-end, follow our [CONTRIBUTING.md](https://github.com/dearborn-coding-club/website-base-frontend/blob/main/CONTRIBUTING.md) guidance, as well as the following general rules:

 1. Fork the repository
 2. Clone your fork: `git clone https://github.com/your-username/website-base-frontend.git`